-Jean Babbles, would like to express her concerns with the proposed project and how it will impact her property and water.
+Jean Babbles, neighbor across the street, would like to express her concerns with the proposed project and how it will impact her property and water.
 She does not think this is for the good of the community and will have an adverse impact on the neighbors.
-She expressed that this could be a beautiful one level property and that the home would not be a good fit for the neighborhood.
+She expressed that this could be a beautiful one level property and that the proposed home would not be a good fit for the neighborhood.

 Chair Rhoads asked if there were any other comments.

-Mr. Rhapsody, expressed his concern with the parking issues that are present and the current parking is not an actual parking space.
+Mr. Rapasadi, neighbor to the south, expressed his concern with the parking issues that are present and the current parking in the ROW is not an actual parking space.

-Catherine Murphy, voices concern regarding the parking issues and expressed that the current parking is a hazard and if there are more than one vehicle there the hazard would be an added danger.
+Catherine Murphy, neighbor, voices concern regarding the parking issues and expressed that the current parking is a hazard and if there are more than one vehicle parked in the ROW, there would be an added danger.

-Lisa Ford, voices concern the parking and how there would be a possible loss of parking.
+Lisa Ford, voices concern about the parking and how there would be a possible loss of parking.
 She is concerned with the septic overflow and how it does not comply with the state laws regarding septic overflow.
 She offers to provide the law should the board need her to.

 Mr. Ford asked about the expansion field and where it would be located.
-He is also concerned where the absorption field.
+He is also concerned about where the absorption field is located.
 He is awaiting a response from DOT and is prepared to contact any necessary authority.

-Mr. Rhapsody asked how these concerns will be addressed.
+Mr. Rapasadi asked how these concerns will be addressed.

 Vice Chair Condon explained that this topic is a Planning Board issue and the variances in question are the only concern that the ZBA has.